MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 **Why this matters:**

-- Post-processing chains: Render to texture A, then B, then screen—no pipeline recreation
+- Post-processing chains: Render to texture A, then B, then screen (no pipeline recreation)
 - Multi-pass rendering: Different attachments per pass without render pass combinatorial explosion
 - Flexibility: Attachments decided at runtime, not compile time